Allan M. Brandt: Life

 Brandt received his B.A. in history from Brandeis University in 1974.
 He then attended Columbia University, where he received his Ph.D.
 (1983) in American history.
 He has written on the social history of epidemic disease; the history of public health and health policy; and the history of human experimentation among other topics.
 In 1998, he was elected to the Institute of Medicine of the National Academy of Sciences.
-In September 2004, he testified as an expert witness for the U.S. Department of Justice in U.S. v Philip Morris et al. The federal district court judge in the case found that the companies had violated racketeering and fraud (RICO) statutes over a fifty-year period.
+In September 2004, he testified as an expert witness for the U.S. Department of Justice in United States v.
+Philip Morris.
+The federal district court judge in the case found that the companies had violated racketeering and fraud (RICO) statutes over a fifty-year period.
 Brandt has been elected to the Institute of Medicine of the National Academy of Sciences and the American Academy of Arts and Sciences.

 His most recent book, The Cigarette Century, was awarded the Bancroft Prize in 2008.

-He was co-author of a 1985 article about AIDS in Harper's.
+He is co-author of a 1985 article about AIDS in Harper's.

+He is also co-author of an influential paper in The New England Journal of Medicine examining the journal's silence during the Holocaust — one of the most consequential silences in the history of modern medicine.
+The paper received extensive international coverage, including in The New York Times and Le Monde.

 Brandt is a fellow of the Hastings Center, a bioethics research center.